 He didn’t have to look far.

-Tennessee native Randy Rose turned pro a year after Condrey, and they crossed paths in dressing rooms across the Volunteer state.
+Tennessee native Randy Rose turned pro a year after Condrey, and they crossed paths in dressing rooms across the Volunteer State.
 Rose had gone to Pensacola during the last few years of the Gulf Coast Championship Wrestling promotion, working for Lee Fields.
-Rose was paired with Leon “Tarzan” Baxter, who worked as masked wrestler “The Wrestling Pro.”
+Rose was paired with Leon “Tarzan” Baxter, who worked as a masked wrestler named “The Wrestling Pro.”
 Baxter was a veteran who had headlined shows in Oklahoma, Louisiana, and Mississippi for years.
 Rose came in as the Pro’s partner: The Super Pro.
 It was a time of transition as Fields sold out to his cousin, Ron Fuller, and the promotion switched its emphasis from touring eastern Louisiana and coastal Mississippi to the panhandle of Florida and the entirety of Alabama.

 Eventually, Rose and Baxter broke up, with Rose moving on as the Super Pro and teaming with “Outlaw” Ron Bass to win the Southeastern tag team titles while being managed by Carson and feuding with Bob and Brad Armstrong.
-Eventually Rose lost the mask to the Armstrongs, and Bass left the territory.
+Eventually, Rose lost the mask to the Armstrongs, and Bass left the territory.

 Rose and Condrey were a natural fit as a tag team, and the first thing they did was relieve Bob and Brad Armstrong of the Southeastern tag team titles.
 The elder Armstrong was still actively working shots in Georgia and Florida at the time, so Brad—a rookie at the time—recruited multiple partners to defeat Rose and Condrey.
 One of those partners was the original Junkyard Dog, Norvell Austin.

 Norvell Austin rose to prominence as the tag team partner of Sputnik Monroe, the man largely responsible for integrating wrestling shows across the South.
 Austin and Monroe headlined cards from Tennessee to Florida, working for Gulas, Eddie Graham, Bill Watts, and Fields.
 In a famous angle, the pair painted Robert Fuller—then a young babyface—with black paint.
-Afterward, Monroe would say “Black is beautiful,” and Austin would reply: “White is wonderful.”
+Afterward, Monroe would say, “Black is beautiful,” and Austin would reply: “White is wonderful.”

 But at this point, Austin was a babyface, a partner of Armstrong, whose solid in-ring skills and sincerity had the fans behind him 100 percent.
 But instead of claiming tag team gold, Austin turned on Armstrong and joined Condrey and Rose.
-The three men used the newly defined “Freebird Rule” where a three-man tag team unit could use any two members of the team to defend in a match.
+The three men used the newly defined “Freebird Rule,” where a three-man tag team unit could use any two members of the team to defend in a match.

 Thus, the Midnight Express Inc. was born.

-The Midnight Express with Dennis Condrey, Randy Rose, and Norvell Austin.
+The Midnight Express with Dennis Condrey, Randy Rose, and Norvell Austin

 “Which came first, the chicken or the egg?
-If it hadn’t been for Randy Rose and Dennis Condrey teaming up in Pensacola and then hooking up with Norvell Austin—look at the record books—original Midnight Express,” Rose told Bill Apter.
-“Of course the other Midnights went on and on, and we went on to go against them in WCW, and that was one of the hottest feuds (at the time), I believe.”
+If it hadn’t been for Randy Rose and Dennis Condrey teaming up in Pensacola and then hooking up with Norvell Austin—look at the record books—original Midnight Express,” Randy Rose told Bill Apter.
+“Of course, the other Midnights went on and on, and we went on to go against them in WCW, and that was one of the hottest feuds (at the time), I believe.”

 But let’s keep the express train on its tracks.